Sheikh2Imran/Online-examination-by-Django/README.md

 ```bash
 (venv) $ pip install -r requirements.txt
 ```
+Now you need a local_settings.py file to get all the configuration.
+Go to recruitment folder and rename local_settings_example.py to local_settings.py.

 Now you need to makemigrations and migrate to migrate your database.
 ```bash
 (venv) $ python manage.py makemigrations